DevURANIUM/EtherDNS/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
 The **MIT License** allows you to freely use, modify, and distribute the project, as long as the copyright notice and license text are included with any copies or substantial portions of the software.

+### Releases

+To download the latest stable release of **EtherDNS**, visit the official [Releases page](https://github.com/DevURANIUM/EtherDNS/releases).

+- Check for the latest executable and updates.
+- Download the .zip or .exe file for Windows 64-bit and follow the installation instructions.

 ## Support & Contributions

 If you encounter any issues or have suggestions for improvement, please reach out via:

 - [Telegram](https://t.me/DevUranium)
 - [GitHub Issues](https://github.com/DevURANIUM/EtherDNS/issues)

-### Contribution Guidelines

-- Fork the repository and create a new branch.
-- Submit a pull request with a detailed description of the changes.

 ## Donation Links